General Dragon Boat Questions

 No alcohol is allowed at this event.
 No grills or open flames are allowed at this event.

+We encourage you to support our Food Vendors.
 Food and non-alcoholic beverages are available for purchase.
-You may also bring your own food and non-alcoholic beverages.
-Please support our vendors!!!
+However, if you choose you may also bring your own food and non-alcoholic beverages.

 What should I bring the day of the event?